firstcontributions/first-contributions/additional-material/removing-a-file.md

-# Removing a File From Git
+# Removing a file from Git

 Sometimes, you may want to remove a file from Git but not delete it from your computer.
 You can achieve this by using the following command: